The Shadow (fairy tale): Adaptations

-The Shadow became the first text of some considerable length to be published in Esperanto.
+"The Shadow" became the first text of some considerable length to be published in Esperanto.
 It was contained in the 1888 Dua Libro (Second Book) by the creator of that language, L. L. Zamenhof (the first book had contained only single bible verses, short poems and the like).

-Evgeny Shvarts has explicitly based his Tyen (The Shadow) play on Andersen's tale, introducing additional characters and plot lines and a different ending.
+Evgeny Shvarts explicitly based his 1940 play Tyen (The Shadow) on Andersen's tale, introducing additional characters and plot lines and a different ending.
 This play was the subject of two film adaptations, in 1971 and in 1991.

 In 1945 the story was adapted as an episode of the syndicated radio program The Weird Circle.

 In 1994 Frederik Magle, Thomas Eje, Niels-Henning Ørsted Pedersen and others released the album The Song Is a Fairytale with songs based on Hans Christian Andersen's fairytales.
 "The Shadow" is one of the songs.

+In 1998, Jannik Hastrup released an animated version, H.C.
+Andersen's The Long Shadow.

 Skuggaleikur (Shadow Play) is an opera by Icelandic composer Karólína Eiríksdóttir with libretto by Sjón.
 Premiered in November 2006.

-In 2003, the Carolina Ballet premiered a ballet version of The Shadow with choreography by artistic director Robert Weiss, set to the music of Khachaturian, Kabalevsky, Gyorgy Ligeti, Fauré and Rachmaninoff.
+In 2003, the Carolina Ballet premiered a ballet version of "The Shadow" with choreography by artistic director Robert Weiss, set to the music of Khachaturian, Kabalevsky, Gyorgy Ligeti, Fauré and Rachmaninoff.

 The ballet features a sequence in which the poet contemplates his shadow in the mirror.
 The image, which at first copies his movements in complete synchrony, seamlessly emerges from the mirror frame (through changes in lighting) as another dancer in a gray full body stocking.

+In 2021, Danish director Mikael Fock and a team of engineers, designers, and generative artists produced Sh4dow, the first theatrical production with AI as a full actor in the narrative.
+Using the Pepper's Ghost illusion, the AI actor appeared onstage alongside a single actress.

+In 2022, Big Finish Productions released an adaptation of "The Shadow", called "The Shadow Master" in the eighth release of their War Master audiobook series, "The War Master: Escape from Reality", starring Derek Jacobi.